recommend-games/blog/content/posts/reverse_engineer_bgg/index.md

 Don't worry too much about the details though – *adding dummy votes* is really all you need to understand.

 OK, so that's the concept, but crucially that's not all the details.
 You still need to choose *how many* dummy votes you want to add and *what value* they should take.
+Since People on the Internet™ who disagree with your ranking will try to manipulate it in whatever way they can, sites are usually very cagey about said details.
+[IMDb used to be more transparent](https://en.wikipedia.org/wiki/IMDb#Rankings), [as was BGG](https://www.boardgamegeek.com/thread/103639/new-game-ranking-system), but now we have to dig a little deeper.[^regular]

+Let's start from the easier of the two, the value of the dummy votes.
+It is commonly chosen to represent some *prior mean*, i.e., some decent estimate of the rating a new game in the database would have.
+A frequent choice would be to use the average rating across *all* games.
+It's a fair assumption – without further information about a game, we don't know if it's any better or worse than the average game.
+However, Scott Alden actually gave away the answer in that interview from the beginning: BGG chose the dummy value to be \\(5.5\\).
+Their rationale is that ratings range from \\(1\\) through \\(10\\), so \\(5.5\\) is the midpoint.
+Of course, people tend to rather play and rater much more the games they like, and so the average rating is around \\(7\\).
+Opting for the lower value here is part of the design of the ranking: it means a new game would enter the ranking rather at the end of the pack.
+On the other hand, using the mean as the dummy value means a new game is placed more or less in the middle.
+It is worth mentioning that IMBd does use the mean (or at least used to), but they only ever publish the top 250 movies, and don't care about the crowd behind.

 # TODO: link to some external resources: